Cynerd/geml/docs/builtin_commands.md

 ```

 ### $load(...)
-This loads additional modules. sgp searches with precedence for modules in file
+This loads additional modules.
+Geml searches with precedence for modules in file
-directory and in paths defined by environment variable `SGPMODULES`. `NAME` is in
+directory and in paths defined by environment variable `GEMLMODULES`. `NAME` is in
 such case relative path to module, but also absolute path can be used.

 Be aware that modules stays loaded even after current file preprocessing is